Cosmic-ray antiproton excess from annihilating tensor dark matter: Introduction

-In a first panoramic study of the constraints from available data, it was shown that the measured relic density and invisible $Z$ width constrain the TDM mass to $M>43~GeV$.
-Also, XENON1T upper bounds for the spin independent dark matter-nucleon cross section \cite{Aprile:2017iyp}, constrain the spin portal coupling to $g_{t}<10^{-4}$ for TDM masses of the order of hundreds of GeV and sensible values, $g_{s}\leq 10^{-1}$, are compatible with these upper bounds \cite{Hernandez-Arellano:2018sen}.
+In a first study of the constraints from available data it was shown that the measured relic density and invisible $Z$ width constrain the TDM mass to $M>43~GeV$.
+Also, XENON1T upper bounds \cite{Aprile:2017iyp} for the spin independent dark matter-nucleon cross section constrain the spin portal coupling to $g_{t}<10^{-4}$ for dark matter masses of the order of hundreds of GeV and sensible values for $g_{s}\leq 10^{-1}$ are compatible with these upper bounds \cite{Hernandez-Arellano:2018sen}.
 Similarly, indirect detection upper bounds to the annihilation of dark matter into $\bar{b}b$, $\tau^+ \tau^-$ and $\mu^+ \mu^-$ are satisfied for a wide range of values of $M$.

 Recently, we studied the possibility that the excess in the gamma-ray spectrum from our galactic center be explained by the annihilation of tensor dark matter \cite{Hernandez-Arellano:2019qgd}.
-In a comprehensive study of the possible mechanisms, we found that the gamma ray excess can be accounted for by the annihilation of TDM only if $M\in [62.470,62.505] ~GeV$.
-For a given $M$ in this window, the measured relic density, $\Omega^{exp}_{DM} h^{2} =0.1186\pm0.0020 $ \cite{Ade:2015xua,Patrignani:2016xqp}, yields the corresponding value $g_{s}(M)$ (see Fig.10 of \cite{Hernandez-Arellano:2019qgd}), which takes values in the range $g_s(M) \in [0.98,1.01]\times 10^{-3}$.
-These values of the TDM mass are at the Higgs resonance for non-relativistic dark matter, thus we refined our previous calculations to focus on the resonance region and to account for the resonant effects in the calculation of the relic density, finding these values compatible with its experimental value, the XENON1T upper bounds on the dark matter-nucleon spin independent cross section, the upper bounds to the annihilation of dark matter into $\bar{b}b$, $\tau^+ \tau^-$ and $\mu^+ \mu^-$ from indirect detection experiments \cite{Bergstrom:2013jra,Aguilar:2013qda,Drlica-Wagner:2015xua,Fermi-LAT:2016uux} and also with the upper bounds for the annihilation into $\gamma \gamma$ from the FermiLAT \cite{Ackermann:2015lka} and HESS \cite{Abdallah:2018qtu} collaborations.
+In a comprehensive study of the possible mechanisms, we found that the gamma ray excess can be accounted for by the annihilation of TDM only if $M\in [62.470,62.505] \text{ GeV}$.
+For a given $M$ in this window, the measured relic density, $\Omega^{exp}_{DM} h^{2} =0.1186\pm0.0020 $ \cite{Ade:2015xua,Patrignani:2016xqp}, yields the corresponding value $g_{s}(M)$, which takes values in the range $g_s(M) \in [0.98,1.01]\times 10^{-3}$.
+These values of the TDM mass are at the Higgs resonance for non-relativistic dark matter, thus we refined our previous calculations to focus on the resonance region and to account for the resonant effects in the calculation of the relic density, finding that these values are compatible with the measured relic density, the XENON1T upper bounds on the dark matter-nucleon spin independent cross section, the upper bounds to the annihilation of dark matter into $\bar{b}b$, $\tau^+ \tau^-$ and $\mu^+ \mu^-$ from indirect detection experiments \cite{Bergstrom:2013jra,Aguilar:2013qda,Drlica-Wagner:2015xua,Fermi-LAT:2016uux} and also with the upper bounds for the annihilation into $\gamma \gamma$, from data from the FermiLAT \cite{Ackermann:2015lka} and HESS \cite{Abdallah:2018qtu} collaborations.